 CPA targets, AOV growth or New customer targets.

-These metrics will often result in very different programmes and types of activity if optimised fully.
-For example, new customer targets can lead to programmes with a weighting towards upper funnel activity or CSS partnerships, as we know this kind of activity is aligned to successfully achieving that target.
-It may be for some of these metrics you don’t have the required data tracking in place via your affiliate platform, you could either upgrade your tracking or use manual data look ups to your internal CRM to sense check.
-Upgrading your tracking should always be the preferred method as this enables whoever is running your programme access to real time data.
+It may be for some of these KPIs you don’t have the required data tracking in place via your affiliate platform, you could either upgrade your tracking or use manual data look-ups to your internal CRM to sense check.
+Upgrading your tracking should always be the preferred method as this enables whoever is running your program access to real-time data.

 Diversity is one of the key benefits of the affiliate channel, with a vast ecosystem and mix of publishers available you should be able to build a really strong base of affiliates.
 If all your sales come from one partner or partner type you leave yourself open to risk.